top of page

 TDEE works best when combined with understanding:

-BMR → Baseline energy burn
+• BMR → baseline energy burn (use the BMR Calculator)

-Consistency → Long-term results
+• Consistency → long-term results

 Not just calorie restriction.